Privacy and correctness trade-offs for information-theoretically secure quantum homomorphic encryption: Acknowledgements

 \section{Acknowledgements}

 We thank Christopher Portmann for useful discussions on security definitions.
-MT, YO and YH are supported by the National Research Foundation, Prime Minister's Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.
+MT, YO and YH are supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant.
 They are also funded by the Quantum Engineering programme grant NRF2021-QEP2-01-P06.